-To search for workspace objects in the Repository pane, choose Edit > Search Criteria.
-The Search dialog opens.
+To execute an existing search filter, choose Edit > Search Criteria.
 In the Filter Name drop-down, choose the filter for the search, then click Find.
 The results are returned in the Search tab.

-By default, the results list shows two attributes of an object: its name and file type.
+Note: By default, the results list shows two attributes of an object: its name and file type.
 Use the General tab of the Workspace Options window to display additional attributes.